cda-tum/dd_package/LIMDD improvements.md

 ## Memory leaks

 In PauliAlgebra.hpp, the following functions have memory leaks.
-These memory leaks can be repaired by using local objects wherever possible, instead of dynamically allocated ones (which are not subsequently freed).
+These memory leaks can be repaired by using and returning local objects wherever possible, instead of dynamically allocated ones (which are not subsequently freed).
 Concretely, there are many algorithms that manipulate "Stabilizer groups", which are currently of type `std::vector<LimEntry<>*>` but would not leak when we refactor them to type `std::vector<LimEntry>`.
-Incidentally, this will make the runtimes much better
+Incidentally, this will make the runtimes much better.

-- In functions in `PauliAlgebra.hpp`  that currently return a `LimEntry<>` object by reference, return a `PauliString` object by value (or pass a `PauliString` object by reference as a parameter?
+- In functions in `PauliAlgebra.hpp`  that currently return a pointer to a `LimEntry<>` object, return a `PauliString` object by value (or pass a `PauliString` object by reference as a parameter?
 I don't know if that's faster)
 - Replace all `std::vector<LimEntry<>*>` by `std::vector<PauliString>`
 - Return `LimEntry<>` objects by value instead of by reference
 - Replace the `LimBitset<Num_qubits>` by a smarter `LimBitset<Num_qubits, Num_bits>`, to be used in `PauliAlgebra.hpp::getKernel()`.
 This recognizes that the use case only uses a `LimBitset` with a large bitset, but with a small number of Pauli operators.